Prajwalmj/Embedded_fitness_challenge/README.md

 ## Hardware

-**STM32F407** (Arm) microcontroller, with in-built **LIS3DSH** accelerometer is used.
-The readings from accelerometer is used differentiate different exercises, and LEDs on board are used to indicate a particular type of exercise.
-The **USER BUTTON** is used to indicate beginning of demo, as well as beginning of actual exercise
+**STM32F407** (Arm) microcontroller, with on-board **LIS3DSH** accelerometer is used.
+The readings from accelerometer is used to differentiate different exercises, and LEDs on board are used to indicate a particular type of exercise.
+The **USER BUTTON** is used to indicate beginning of demo, as well as beginning of actual exercise.

 ## Data Collection